Early flying machines: The age of steam

 Sir Hiram Maxim was an American who moved to England and adopted English nationality.
 He chose to largely ignore his contemporaries and built his own whirling arm rig and wind tunnel.
 In 1889, he built a hangar and workshop in the grounds of Baldwyn's Manor at Bexley, Kent, and made many experiments.
 He developed a biplane design which he patented in 1891 and completed as a test rig three years later.
 It was an enormous machine, with a wingspan of 105 ft, a length of 145 ft, fore and aft horizontal surfaces and a crew of three.
 Twin propellers were powered by two lightweight compound steam engines each delivering 180 hp.
 Overall weight was 7000 lb.
 Later modifications would add more wing surfaces as shown in the illustration.
 Its purpose was for research and it was neither aerodynamically stable nor controllable, so it ran on a 1800 ft track with a second set of restraining rails to prevent it from lifting off, somewhat in the manner of a roller coaster.
 In 1894, the machine developed enough lift to take off, breaking one of the restraining rails and being damaged in the process.
 Maxim then abandoned work on it but would return to aeronautics in the 20th century to test a number of smaller designs powered by internal combustion engines.

 One of the last of the steam-powered pioneers, like Maxim ignoring his contemporaries who had moved on (see next section), was Clément Ader.
 His Éole of 1890 was a bat-winged tractor monoplane which achieved a brief, uncontrolled hop, thus becoming the first heavier-than-air machine to take off under its own power.
-However his similar but larger Avion III of 1897, notable only for having twin steam engines, failed to fly at all.
-Ader would later claim success and was not debunked until 1910 when the French Army published its report on his attempt.
+However his similar but larger Avion III of 1897, notable only for having twin steam engines, failed to fly.
+After a short run the machine was caught by a gust of wind, slewed off the track, and came to a stop.
+After this the French army withdrew its funding, but kept the results secret.
+The commission released in November 1910 the official reports on Ader's attempted flights, stating that they were unsuccessful.